bloom-housing/qa-scripts/listing_filter_checks/README.md

 ## Group 5 - Rent

+Current filter behavior for rent range:

+- % of income, it will always return regardless of what rent range is being filtered on
+- if rent is not set (n/a) is will never return regardless of what rent range is being filtered on

 **csv header 1 = 'Monthly Rent'**

-**Rent Range filter is currently broken.
-See https://app.zenhub.com/workspaces/bloom-5dc32d7144bd400001315dac/issues/gh/bloom-housing/bloom/4863"**
+**Rent Range filter currently has a bug.
+See https://app.zenhub.com/workspaces/bloom-5dc32d7144bd400001315dac/issues/gh/bloom-housing/bloom/5204**

 ### Filter options: